OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 127.0.0.1 - - [20/Apr/2023:18:48:46 +0800] httpbin.org "GET /anything/a HTTP/1.1" 200 4157440 10.022 "-" "-" 127.0.0.1:3333 200 10.021

-You could see that $upstream_response_time is 10.021 secs, and the $request_time is 10.022 secs, which are almost the same.
+You can see that $upstream_response_time is 10.021 secs, and the $request_time is 10.022 secs, which are almost the same.
 Now $upstream_response_time fully covers the downstream traffic, i.e. including the step3.

 Solution